Teddy95/webapp-boilerplate/README.md

 - Marko.js 🧩
 - Express.js 🚂
+- Vite ⚡
 - i18n internationalization 🌐
-- Webpack 📦
-- GitHub Primer 🎨
+- Bootstrap 5 🎨
-- FontAwesome 🔣
+- FontAwesome 6 🔣
-- Octicons :octocat:
-- jQuery 🧸
 - Outdated browser warning generated from `.browserslistrc` 🚨
-- Hot reloading after filechanges 🔥
+- Hot module replacement 🔥

-This boilerplate works also on a Microsoft IIS server & in Docker container!
+This boilerplate also brings up a Dockerfile for instand use in a Docker container!

 ### Use this boilerplate as template